 In November 2014, we were acquired by MegaChips, and as a result of the acquisition, became a wholly owned subsidiary of MegaChips.
-As of March 31, 2021, MegaChips owned approximately 31.8% of our outstanding common stock.
+On November 25, 2019, we completed the initial public offering of shares of our common stock.
+As of March 31, 2022, MegaChips owned approximately 23.8% of our outstanding common stock.